Jalila al-Salman: Trial

 Al-Salman's first hearing was at a special military court on 6 June.
 She was only allowed to see a lawyer for five minutes before the hearing.
 Al-Salman, along with BTA president Mahdi Abu Deeb, pleaded not guilty to "inciting others to commit crimes, calling for the hatred and overthrow of the ruling system, holding pamphlets, disseminating fabricated stories and information, leaving work on purpose and encouraging others to do so and taking part at illegal gatherings".
 However, the Judge said their "statements, investigations and technical information are enough to blame them".
 Their case was postponed to 15 June.
 They had two other hearings on 22 and 29 June.

-The following day, the Ministry of Social Development ordered the dissolution of the BTA, for "issuing statements and speeches inciting teachers and students" and "calling for a strike at schools, disrupting educational establishments, in addition to manipulation school students".
+The following day, the Ministry of Social Development ordered the dissolution of the BTA, for "issuing statements and speeches inciting teachers and students" and "calling for a strike at schools, disrupting educational establishments, in addition to manipulation [of] school students".

 After a three-week hunger strike with another female prisoner in protest of their detention and mistreatment in prison, they were released on bail on 21 August, following a visit by a number of investigators from Bahrain Independent Commission of Inquiry (BICI).

 Al-Salman's trial by a military court was postponed from 29 August to 25 September, at which point she and Deeb were found guilty of charges of "halting the education process, promoting hatred of the regime and disseminating fabricated information".
 A National Security Agency detective testified that both al-Salman and Deeb "had issued statements that led to problems within Bahrain's entire education sector".

 Al-Salman was sentenced to 3 years in prison.
 Deeb was sentenced to ten years' imprisonment.
 Their appeal hearing was held in a civil court on 12 December.
 It was postponed to 19 February 2012, when it was postponed again to 2 April and then again to 2 May.